July 15th, 2010

 (p18)

 I thought she had seen a bear or had pulled a gun out of her purse.
 I turned around and she had froze in mid-motion.
 She said, "I bet if we froze right here and didn't move and didn't breathe we could stop time."
-And so we stood there, deep in the woods, frozen in mid-motion, trying to stop time.

 (p47)